Thursday, March 19, 2020

 Oil on canvas, 1756.
 1029 x 1518 mm (40 1/2 x 59 3/4 in).

 Mexico City merchants had numerous contacts at Seville’s Trading House, called Casa de la Contratación.
 This institution had been created to defend metropolitan commerce by supporting fleets and monopolies.
 It also promoted nautical and geographic knowledge; instructed the teaching of navigation techniques, construction and repairing of ships, and the commercial information.
-(3) However, the Crown soon became an economic predator by increasing taxes; not respecting the rules of the game applying forced seizures and acted arbitrarily applying transportation percentages (avería).
+(3) However, the Crown soon became an economic predator by increasing taxes; not respecting the rules by applying forced seizures and acted arbitrarily applying transportation percentages (avería).

 The Crown also favored certain groups by allowing informal negotiations and yielding economic power in exchange for merchant consulates influencing the decisions of the Trading House.
-Finally, allowed the transfer of power to the officials in Seville, who obtained economic and social benefits through clandestine businesses and prevented free access to public offices by the sale of trades, thus promoting the rapine of the officers.
+Finally, it allowed the transfer of power to the officials in Seville, who obtained economic and social benefits through clandestine businesses and prevented free access to public offices by the sale of trades, thus promoting the rapine of the officers.
 (4) In consequence, the fleets became less frequent during the XVII century in order to push prices up.

 From Ruggiero Romano, Coyunturas opuestas, pp. 124-143.

-The Thirty Years' War forced King Philip IV to order the importation of quicksilver from the Idria mines in Slovenia.
+In the 1620's the Thirty Years' War forced King Philip IV to order the importation of quicksilver from the Idria mines in Slovenia.
 To achieve this goal, the king had to resort to credit and the intermediation of Sevillian and merchants from New Spain, who counted on a network of representatives in Antwerp, Venice and Idria’s mercury dealers.
 (5) Before 1642, Spanish commercial networks used to reach Lisbon, since the union of the crowns of Castile and Portugal in 1580 had allowed the participation of an extensive network of commercial relations led by members of the Sephardic Portuguese community, who owned numerous contacts in Seville and the main European economic centers, and enough capital to support the Spanish Crown through numerous concessions.

 These activities enabled the Portuguese to link up with the English, Dutch and French ports, as well as funding from the Spanish Navy (Armada de Barlovento).
 In 1642, Portuguese kingdom independence, radicalized anti-Semitic positions, among which the rumor of a "great complicity".
 Between 1641 and 1649 the wealthiest merchants from Veracruz and Mexico City were arrested and questioned by the Inquisition.
 (6) In the following years, other processes indicted some Mexico City merchants and staged dramatic Autos de fe (religious public executions).
 (7)